iN-Kraft/.github/docs/essays/kotlin-error-handling.md

 - Compose error-prone operations seamlessly
 - Integrate with retry policies and structure recovery

-In short, Arrow's approach lets us write failure-aware programs that are both readable and robust, turning what was once a "beast" into something truly "beautyful".
+In short, Arrow's approach lets us write failure-aware programs that are both readable and robust, turning what was once a "beast" into something truly beautyful.

 ```kotlin title="Kotlin with Arrow Superpower"
 sealed interface AuthError {